bilalbari3/personal-website/content/authors/admin/_index.md

 ---
 I am currently a psychiatry resident in the MGH/McLean Adult Psychiatry Residency Program.
 I have strong research interests in computational psychiatry, particularly at the interface of cognitive science and psychiatry.

-I completed my PhD with Jeremiah Cohen where I
+I completed my PhD with Jeremiah Cohen where I characterized the neural circuitry and representations underlying flexible decision making.